samyarsworld/chess-ai/README.md

 <a name="about"></a>
 ## About
 This is a chess game built using Python and Pygame that incorporates all standard chess rules and functionalities such as unpassant, castles, checks, promotions, and checkmates.
 In addition to these features, the game includes an AI move calculation system that allows the computer to make informed decisions about its moves based on the current state of the board.
-The AI engine utilizes the minimax and alpha beta pruning algorithms with addition of teaching the AI proper positional advantage of each piece.
-Main features include:
+The AI engine utilizes the minimax and alpha-beta pruning algorithms with the addition of teaching the AI proper positional advantage of each piece.
+The main features include:

-* Class based design for more scalable and structured code
+* Class-based design for more scalable and structured code
-* Various algorithm implementation such as valid move calculation
+* Various algorithm implementations such as valid move calculation
-* Implemenation of Minimax algorithm for move score calculation, optimzed with Alpha-Beta Pruning
+* Implementation of Minimax algorithm for move score calculation, optimized with Alpha-Beta Pruning
 * Various move visualization
 * Sound and image implementation